cloudqubes/cloudqubes.github.io/_posts/2023-05-26-managing-multiple-github-accounts.markdown

 $ git branch -M main
 ```

-Next is the crucial step.
+Here's the crucial step.

-We must configure the URL of the repository referring the `Host` we configured in the SSH config file.
+We must configure the URL of the repository referring to the `Host` we configured in the SSH config file.

 The SSH URL of your repository is `git@github.com:yourname/personal_app.git`.
 Replace `git@github` with `github_personal` and configure the remote URL of the repository.